arista-channel/acws/docs/a_wired/a03_lab.md

 2. Let's create two port profiles using the `Access Interface Configuration` studio that will be used to provision connected hosts.

     1. Launch the `Access Interface Configuration`
-    2. Click Add Port Profile, name it `Wireless-Access-Point`, and click the arrow on the right
+    2. Click `+ Add Port Profile`, name it `Wireless-Access-Point`, and click the arrow on the right

        ![Campus Studios](./assets/images/a02/02_port_profile.png)